Last updated: May 3, 2026

 |---|---|---|---|

-| Lower the bill without taking on debt | Ask for an exemption or freeze | Texas over-65 exemption, New York Enhanced STAR, Washington exemption, Illinois Senior Freeze | These reduce taxable value or part of the bill before it comes due |
+| Lower the bill without taking on debt | Ask for an exemption or freeze | Texas over-65 exemption, New York Enhanced STAR, Washington exemption, Illinois Senior Freeze | These reduce taxable value or part of the bill before it comes due. |

-| You cannot pay right now | Ask about a deferral or postponement | California PTP, Florida homestead tax deferral, Illinois deferral, Texas deferral, Washington deferral | These can stop delinquency from getting worse, but they must be repaid |
+| You cannot pay right now | Ask about a deferral or postponement | California PTP, Florida deferral, Illinois deferral, Texas deferral, Washington deferral | These can stop delinquency from getting worse, but they must be repaid. |

-| You rent instead of own | Check for a rebate program | Pennsylvania PTRR | Many owner-only programs do not help renters, but Pennsylvania does |
+| You rent instead of own | Check for a rebate program | Pennsylvania PTRR | Many owner-only programs do not help renters, but Pennsylvania does. |

-| Your taxes jumped after a move | Check reassessment rules and transfer programs | California Prop 19, local assessment appeals | A home purchase can reset taxable value fast |
+| Your taxes jumped after a move | Check reassessment rules and transfer programs | California Prop 19, local assessment appeals | A home purchase can reset taxable value fast. |

-| You are disabled or a surviving spouse | Ask the office to screen you for every path, not just the senior one | Texas, Washington, California, Pennsylvania | The disability or surviving-spouse route can be stronger than the age-based route |
+| You are disabled or a surviving spouse | Ask the office to screen every path | Texas, Washington, California, Pennsylvania | The disability or surviving-spouse route can be stronger than the age-based route. |

 How this help varies in major states

-| State | What matters most in practice | Where to apply | Biggest catch |
+| State | What matters most | Where to apply | Biggest catch |

 |---|---|---|---|